Mara-Li/obsidian-alpha-bullet/README.md

 - Zebra: black and white
 ```

-### Frontmatter Support
+## 🛠 Frontmatter Support
-You can configure sorting options directly in your note's frontmatter, allowing seamless interaction with other plugins (such as Linter, Macros, etc.) by using the `Sort based on frontmatter` command.

-**Example frontmatter:**
+You can configure how lists are sorted using YAML frontmatter in your notes.
+This allows seamless integration with other tools like Linter, Macros, Dataview, etc.

+**Example:**

 ```yaml
 ---
 sml_sort: true